 The exodus of players leaving Inchview continued.
 James Logan, a Thistle player for just a few months, moved to Small Heath for £40.
 Blackburn Rovers again announced their intention to sign John Proudfoot, and had pursued him over the summer when they had signed John Campbell.
 This time Proudfoot accepted, and would join Rovers in February for £50.
 He was immediately in demand – West Bromwich Albion immediately contacted Rovers to ask how much they would re-sell Proudfoot for.

 Now installed as favourites to lift the Qualifying Cup, Thistle were paired away to Newton Stewart Athletic.
 Concern was expressed immediately about the amount of travelling required, and an offer was made to switch the game to Inchview.
 An inducement of £25 was offered and accepted, although the actual gate was short of that amount.
-Newton Stewart travelled overnight to reach the game, which they lost 9-2.
+Newton Stewart travelled overnight to reach the game and their pre-match meal was just a penny bun.
+Not the best preparation for a cup match.
+It was no surprise that Thistle beat the half-fed, half-sleepy team 9-2.
+Athletic did leave Glasgow with a profit of £15 though.
 John Ferguson and James Lamb, recently of Jordanhill, made debuts for the club.
 Match details here.